frenkelor/ADWard-SDK-IOS/README.md

 ADWard-SDK-IOS
 ==============
-Adward ios sdk (v 1.0b) is a nomitization tool for ios game.
+Adward ios sdk (v 1.0b) is a monetization tool for ios game developers.

 Installetion
 ---------------------